15 Bar Events & Top Promotion Ideas for Bars in 2023

 Planning the right bar events can have seats full and bottles empty on any day of the week.
 In this article, we’ll cover:

-The right bar entertainment ideas can bring in a ton of extra traffic, so let’s dive in!
+The right bar entertainment idea can bring in a ton of extra traffic, so let’s dive in!

-There are a few times you can count on your bar being a little busier: patio season, payday, and weekends, to name a few.
+There are a few times you can count on bars being a little busier: happy hour, patio season, payday, and weekends, to name a few.

 But you can’t run a business banking on people celebrating the end of the work week and a sunny summer.

-This is where your bar events come in.
+This is where a great bar event comes in.
 Having events is key to driving traffic back to your bar on less busy days.

 Besides extra traffic, there are a few more reasons you want to make bar events a regular occurrence at your restaurant: